 Wake Tech recognizes that students may encounter special circumstances or emergencies because of the COVID-19 pandemic that affect their education.
-The college has received Higher Education Emergency Relief Fund (HEERF) money under the Coronavirus Response and Relief Supplement Appropriations Act of 2021 and the American Rescue Plan Act of 2021 to support eligible students with costs of attendance or emergency costs caused by the pandemic.
+The college received Higher Education Emergency Relief Fund money under the Coronavirus Response and Relief Supplement Appropriations Act of 2021 and the American Rescue Plan Act of 2021 to support eligible students with costs of attendance or emergency costs caused by the pandemic.

 Frequently asked questions

 How do I know if I’m eligible for COVID-19 emergency aid?